DmitryStrakhov/PowerSharp/README.md

 In this version however, the set of dependencies is fixed and contains only NUnit and Fluent.Assertions.
 I'm going to make the dependency set customizable through a settings page in the future.

-### 3. 'Create tests' action.
+### 3. 'Create tests' action

 Let's imagine you decided to develop some tests for you class (really?!).
 You have a Tests-project in your solution.
-Next, you usually need to add some unit-testing framework dependency in your test-project, then add into your test-project a reference to the project which contains a class you want to test, and finally write some boiler-plate code which looks like this:
+Next, you usually need to add some unit-testing framework dependency in your test-project, then setup required dependencies between your projects (test-project must reference under-the-test-project), and finally write some boiler-plate code which looks like this:

 ```csharp
 using NUnit.Framework;